mrorigo/terminaut/README.md

 ---

-## Setting Up a 'terminaut' Alias
+## Setting Up a 'tt' Alias

-To make it easier to run Terminaut, you can set up a `tt` alias that points to the `main.py` file in the repository.
+To make it easier to run Terminaut, set up a `tt` alias that points to the `main.py` file in the repository.
 This allows you to invoke the tool with a short and convenient command.

 ### Steps to Set Up the Alias